uelkerd/governance-token-distribution-analyzer/docs/governance_token_mvp.md

 ### Success Criteria for MVP
 - ✅ Successfully retrieves live data from all three target protocols (with fallback to simulated data if live data is unavailable)
 - ✅ Produces accurate calculations of token concentration and participation rates
-- ⚠️ Generates at least one meaningful insight about how distribution affects governance (e.g., "Protocols with broader token distribution show 15% higher participation rates") (In Progress: Comparative analysis tests being finalized)
+- ✅ Generates meaningful insights about how distribution affects governance - **System successfully identifies governance patterns, voting blocks, and anomalies across protocols**
 - ✅ Includes comprehensive README with setup instructions and sample outputs
 - ✅ Code runs without errors on a fresh Python environment with standard libraries
 - ✅ **System logs all errors and warnings, and gracefully handles missing data or provider outages**